-How to Look Great: Rococo Women Beauty Guide
+How to Look Fabulous: Rococo Women Beauty Guide

-How to look great?
+How to look fabulous?
 That is the question!
 Let’s refer to the most splendid and opulent period of history: the 18th century.
 The Enlightenment era was likely the first feminist wave because of the powerful women who came up to the political stage and turned it into theatrical performance.
-Let us present five archetypes of 18th century female rulers: Diana, Minerva, Venus, Madonna, and Amazon.
-Read our Rococo Women Beauty Guide!
+Let us present five archetypes of 18th-century female rulers: Diana, Minerva, Venus, Madonna, and Amazon.
+Here’s our Rococo Beauty Guide!

 Choose Your Archetype!